 In the 2008 Beijing Olympics, Usain Bolt set record marks in both the 100 meter and 200 meter dash, winning the gold medal in both races.
 During the finals of the 100 meter race, Bolt famously turned around to taunt his fellow competitors and help “make it close.”
 In business, you’re always going to have some pretty amazing competitors, but being anything less than supportive of your peers always makes you look bad, causing customers to steer clear of your brand.

 These business lessons can help your company stay on track and be positioned for the best company growth.
 These principals can also be applied to your recruiting and staffing efforts.
 A clearly defined and executed recruiting strategy will help you attract, hire and retain the best talent in the industry.

 If you are looking for recruiting assistance, consider partnering with Sparks Group.
-We can help to fill your company’s open positions with most talented, hardworking professionals in the Washington, DC/Baltimore Metropolitan Area.
+We can help to fill your company’s open positions with most talented, hardworking professionals in Maryland, Virginia, DC, North Carolina, and beyond.
 Our comprehensive and flexible staffing solutions have resulted in a consistent track record of client satisfaction.
-Contact us to learn more about our recruiting services in Washington, DC and beyond.
+Contact us to learn more about our staffing and recruiting services.